labriqueinternet/DEPRECATED-build.labriqueinter.net/README.md

 cd /opt/build.labriqueinter.net && bash build_labriqueinternet_lime.sh
 ```

-Now, if everything gone thind you should have images on /srv/olinux/
+Now, if everything gone well you should have images on /srv/olinux/ !

 ### Compress images

-If you whant to share your images you probably want to compress them:
+If you want to share your images you probably want to compress them:

 ```shell
 for i in *.img; do tar cfJ $i.tar.xz $i; done